kubevirt/user-guide/workloads/virtual-machines/creation.md

 ## VirtualMachine API

-> Note: Currently there is no offline documentation of the VirtualMachine API.
+> Note: A full API reference is available at (https://kubevirt.io/api-reference/)[https://kubevirt.io/api-reference/].

 A VirtualMachine API is also called a VirtualMachine object, because the object is used to define a virtual machine.